Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Stworzyć VPC - to chyba nie jest potrzebne<br>
 Install and configure git (zmień kolejność w ###3) Install rbenv, ruby and the rest
+Verify all this works to get Rails splash

 ---